Minced Beef Recipes

 This can be a good recipe for busy families where people have to eat at different times since they can help themselves when they are ready.
 It can be served with rice or pasta as an alternative to mashed potato too.

 If you make up a large batch it can be refrigerated for 2-3 days or frozen to provide an easy to heat meal for days when you can’t be bothered to cook or someone needs a hasty meal.

 It could be made with lamb, pork or turkey mince too as and alternative

 You will need a deep frying pan with a lid.
-I really love the Raymond Blanc range.
+I really love the Green Pan Casserole.
 Really hard wearing, robust and a delight to use!
 This one doubles up as a casserole so you can finish something in the oven.
 You will use it again and again!

 Savoury Beef Mince